djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image43.1.png">

-12.3 Select "Agent" in Agent type, check the checkbox ""View the project after saving", then click the "save" button.
+12.3 Select "Agent" in Agent type, check the checkbox ""View the project after saving", then click the "Save" button.
 <img width="1000" alt="image" src="hands-on-lab-assets/image43.2.png">

 12.4 Click on the agent that was just created.